Samfox2/homebridge-videodoorbell/README.md

 ## Triggering HomeKit rich notifications

-You can trigger a homekit rich notifications from outside with a simple curl command: curl -X POST -d 'ding=dong&dong=ding' http://IP_OF_HOMEBRIDGE_RUNNING_DEVICE:PORT_DEFINED_IN_CONFIG
+You can trigger a homekit rich notification from outside with a simple curl command: curl -X POST -d 'ding=dong&dong=ding' http://IP_OF_HOMEBRIDGE_RUNNING_DEVICE:PORT_DEFINED_IN_CONFIG

 ## Installation